 - Captain: MS Dhoni

 CSK, otherwise known as the Chennai Super Kings, is one of the original franchises who have been involved with the IPL since it began back in 2008.
+The Chennai Super Kings is a team that has lit up the IPL since it began in 2008.
+With their bright yellow kit, a roaring lion on the team’s logo and moniker of “Kings” in their name, it would be hard to argue this franchise is not the King of the IPL.
 They are also arguably one of the best teams in the IPL as they have never failed to reach the playoff stages of the IPL – except the most recent IPL in 2020.

 With a win percentage of 61.28%, CSK has the highest win percentage out of all teams in the IPL.
 Also, CSK has reached the final a record eight times out of the ten seasons the IPL has been running.

 Having lifted the IPL trophy in 2010, 2011 and 2018 the CSK team attracts many high-profile players to their squad giving the more fire-power every year.
 CSK have not only won the IPL three times, but they hold an impressive list of accolades as well.
 It’s of no surprise with their continued success in achieving the latter stages of the tournament that they have also won the IPL three times, with the Mumbai Indians being the only team to have won more IPL titles than the Chennai Super Kings.

 CSK is not only regarded as one of the most popular teams that cricket fans worldwide support, but they are also classed as one of the most valuable franchises in the IPL.
 This is an incredible achievement, considering CSK were banned from the IPL for two years in 2015 due to the franchises alleged involvement in the 2013 IPL betting scandal which included Rajasthan Royals.